component-driven/component-driven-development/Readme.md

 Run:

-- `npm start` to work on exercises and run the completed style guide
+- `npm start` to work on exercises and run the completed app and style guide
-- `npm run app` to run the completed app

 Or:

 - `npm run exercises-cdd` to work on exercises
 - `npm run styleguide` to run the completed style guide
+- `npm run app` to run the completed app

 ### Resilient component libraries in React

 Run:

-- `npm run start-rcl` to work on exercises and run the completed style guide
+- `npm run start-rcl` to work on exercises and run the completed app
-- `npm run app` to run the completed app

 Or:

 - `npm run exercises-rcl` to work on exercises
-- `npm run styleguide` to run the completed style guide
+- `npm run app` to run the completed app

 ## Tech stack